 The result is a unified, customer-centric view that tells the whole story and not just one piece.

 Whether to use journey surveys or transactional surveys depends on the goals, and both types of survey have their place.
-Transactional surveys are important when you need to know make sure a particular customer contact went well.
-For example, coaching and training employees requires making sure you have specific and detailed feedback about a specific customer interaction.
+Transactional surveys are important when you need to make sure a particular customer contact went well.
+For example, coaching and training employees requires making sure you have specific and detailed feedback about a particular customer interaction.

 Journey surveys are better for understanding the overall customer experience.
 Journey surveys let you see where customers experience broken processes, and make decisions about how to allocate resources to improve.